 - Fast (AC, 7kW-22kW) - from a domestic wallbox or public charging station, you should get a cable with the car

-- Rapid (DC, 50kW) - the fast chargers you'll find on the motorway, the cable is attached to the charger
+- Rapid (AC, 43kW; DC, 50kW; Tesla, 150kW) - the fast chargers you'll find on the motorway, the cable is attached to the charger.
+Can charge a car to 80 per cent in around 30 minutes.

 For home charging, a wallbox is the best solution - not only can you get a government grant for installation, but it charges your car faster than a 3-pin socket, talking to your car to manage the flow of current.
 If you're buying a car, the manufacturer might have offers for wallbox installation - some are offering it free.